GoogleCloudPlatform/community/tutorials/data-science-preprocessing/index.md

 ### Attach the functions in series

-Now that you've defined the source of data, you can now pipe it through to the filtering functions, in series.
+Now that you've defined the source of data, you can pipe it through to the filtering functions, in series.
 Apache Beam uses the pipe operator (`|`) to do this (with the double angle bracket operator (`>>`) to add a description):